-[†] No more than two GEG or two HST courses may be used to fulfill Groups 1-5.
+[†] No more than two GEG and two HST (except HST 105) courses may be used to fulfill Groups 1-5.
 52

-Requirements for Associate in Science Degrees (A.S.)[†]
+Requirements for Associate in Science Degrees (A.S.)†

 These requirements apply to students who first enrolled for Fall 2000 or later.
 Students who first enrolled prior to Fall 2000 should obtain the appropriate sheet of requirements from Student Development Center.